sergiunagy/findashboard/README.md

 ### Profiles scope and rationale:

 General note:
 - no proper migration schema is prepared for the Dashboards DB.
 For this reason, the ORM library on the service is set to "synchronize" and recreates the structure automatically.
-This would not be feasible in a persitent data situation (could destroy data on a schema cheange) but it works OK in the scope of this demo.
+This would not be feasible in a persitent data situation (could destroy data on a schema change) but it works OK in the scope of this demo.

 #### Dev